21vincentchu/Digital-Concept-Tutorial/README.md

 ### Step 1:
- We need to create a class called Person.The class will be a blueprint to creating our person object.
+We need to create a class called Person.
+The class will be a blueprint to creating our person object.

 ### Step 2:
 We need to declare fields.
 These are variables that are UNIQUE to the object and to the class.
-This will include name, height, and gender.
-All being of type string

 ### Step 3:
 after declaring feilds, we declare our constructor.
 This will BUILD the object for us with all the field a person should have.

 ### Step 3A:
 We name the constructor the same as our file name. so it will be public Person.
-After we have arguments.
-It will take in three.
-Name, height, gender.
-All of type String

 ### Step 3B:
 We assign the argument variable names, to the field names we made.

 ### Step 4:
-We go back to our main, make variables for our person object have themn assigned to something
+We go back to our main, make variables for our person object

 ### Step 4A:
 We call the Person class to make the person object.
-We do this by using the keyword new. we also send in arguments to create the object
+We do this by using the keyword new.

 ### Step 5:
 We have finished!
 You have learned how to create a simple person object in C#

 ```